Pillars of Excellence Award

 The Selection Committee identifies Pillars of Excellence honors based on their outstanding successful effort to:

-• Demonstrate continuous excellence in their role or make a valuable one-time contribution Penn’s guiding principles in their school or center
+- Demonstrate continuous excellence in their role or make a valuable one-time contribution to Penn’s guiding principles in their school or center

 2025 Pillars of Excellence